BharatDadwaria/Visual_odometry_for_localization_self_driving_cars/README.md

-# Visual_odometry_for_localization_self_driving_cars_using_single_camera
+# Visual_odometry_for_localizing_self_driving_cars_using_single_monoculer_camera
-Visual odometry for localization self driving cars is the process of localizing the location of the self driving cars or any mobile vehicle using single camera.
-In order to done this project, camera pose estimation in the consecutive frames was used.
+The goal of this project was to localizing the location of the self driving cars or any mobile vehicle and estimating their trajectory based on a single monoculer camera.
+In order to done this project, Trajectory of the self driving car was estimated based on the camera pose estimation in the consecutive frames.

 <p align="center">
   <img